-- 17. In Uzbekistan, involuntary acquisitions leading to demolition of structures and physical displacements have been occurring on a significant scale.
+- 15. The Resettlement Policy documents, including the RPF, were disclosed to the public through all possible channels including social media, websites, posters in Mahalla and Hokimiyats in September 2019.
+This version of the RPF has been re-disclosed in November 2020 after incorporating revisions related to project name change due to the project restructuring.
+The documents available in the public domain include: Entitlement Matrix, Grievances Redress Mechanism, institutional arrangements and the categories of eligible PAPs for various R&R benefits.
+Should there be any of involuntary resettlement required during project implementation, the ARAP/RAP) and due diligence reports will be disclosed to the public through all possible channels. - 16.
+The project will establish a Grievance Redress Mechanism (GRM) which would function at four-levels to receive, evaluate and facilitate the resolution of displaced person's concerns, complaints and grievances.
+GRM has been developed based on the existing complaint handling mechanism as well as the latest decree of the GOU (No 5491 from August 03 and No 911 from November 16, 2019) which specifies in detail the resettlement management including implementation arrangement and the review processes. - 17.
+In order to implement the Resettlement Policy measures, budgetary provisions will be made available, in terms of each subproject.
+Budgetary estimates for subproject where resettlement implementation is necessary, including resettlement management will be incorporated into the cost estimates.
+Accordingly, land acquisition and resettlement expenses for consultation and participation, grievance redress, the cost of relocation, income restoration, transitional allowance, livelihood program, monitoring and evaluation, administration, contingencies etc. will be included as cost estimates for social management.
+MoED will provide an adequate budget for all land acquisition compensation and R&R assistance from the counterpart funding (local budget, or by centralized Fund under Cabinet of Ministers).
+The budget estimates and its sources will be reflected in RAPs.
+The World Bank/ AIIB loan will not be available for land acquisition compensation and R&R assistance paid in cash.
+The loan will be available, if required, for rehabilitation and livelihood restoration activities entailing costs such as works, purchase of goods and services. - 18.
+In Uzbekistan, involuntary acquisitions leading to demolition of structures and physical displacements have been occurring on a significant scale.
 A number of grievances have surfaced in the recent times as common people have been impacted adversely.
 Concerns have been raised on local authorities not following due processes and not providing resettlement and rehabilitation assistance adequately and appropriately and in a reasonable time frame.
 These adverse impacts are unlikely to occur in respect of the investments assisted by the Bank's project (RIDP) as not only all the due processes will be defined and agreed upfront, but also, robust arrangements to ensure full compliance will be made.
-The RIDP will not be implemented in villages that have been supported by other state programs, including Obod Qishloq, which has been temporarily suspended, and Obod Mahalla. - 18.
-PIU will be responsible for concurrent Monitoring and Evaluation (M&E) of ARAP/RAP implementation.
-The M&E will include monitoring and verification of processes and activities in ARAP/RAP implementation and will prepare and submit to the Ministry quarterly reports.
-Gaps, if any, identified mid course corrections, as appropriate, will be made. - 19.
+The RIDP will not be implemented in villages that have been supported by other state programs, including Obod Qishloq, which has been temporarily suspended, and Obod Mahalla. - 19.
+PIU will be responsible for concurrent Monitoring and Evaluation (M&E) of RAP implementation.
+The M&E will include monitoring and verification of processes and activities in RAP implementation and will prepare and submit to the Ministry quarterly reports.
+Gps, if any, identified mid course corrections, as appropriate, will be made. - 20.
 This Resettlement Policy Framework will be updated when changes or amendments to the applicable laws and policies are made and based on implementation experience and lessons learned.